Continually Updated Clinical Reference

 Reduced mortality

 Scientific data suggest a survival benefit for patients who participate in cardiac rehabilitation exercise training, but it is not attributable to exercise alone.
 This survival benefit is due to multifactorial interventions.
-A meta-analysis of the post-MI randomized controlled trials of exercise has shown a 25% reduction in mortality at 3-year follow-up.
-This magnitude of benefit is as large as the benefit seen with the use of beta-blockers post-MI or with the use of ACE inhibitors in LV dysfunction along with MI.
+A meta-analysis of post–myocardial infarction (MI), randomized, controlled trials of exercise showed a 25% reduction in mortality at 3-year follow-up.
+The magnitude of this benefit is as large as that seen with the post-MI use of beta blockers or with the use of ACE inhibitors in LV dysfunction along with MI.
 Trials that involve exercise alone still show a 15% mortality reduction.

 Pathophysiologic measures

-Extent of coronary atherosclerosis: When combined with intensive dietary intervention, with and without lipid-lowering drugs, exercise training may result in limitation of progression or regression of angiographically documented coronary atherosclerosis.
+When combined with intensive dietary intervention, with or without lipid-lowering drugs, exercise training may result in the limitation of progression or in the regression of angiographically documented coronary atherosclerosis.

-Hemodynamic measurements: Exercise training in patients with heart failure and compromised LV ejection fraction produces favorable hemodynamic changes in the skeletal musculature.
-Cardiac rehabilitation exercise training is recommended to improve skeletal muscle functioning, but it does not seem to improve hemodynamic function or collateral circulation significantly.
+Exercise training in patients with heart failure and compromised LV ejection fraction produces favorable hemodynamic changes in the skeletal musculature.
+Therefore, cardiac rehabilitation exercise training is recommended for the improvement of skeletal muscle functioning.
+However, such training does not seem to improve cardiac hemodynamic function or collateral circulation to any significant degree.

 Patients following cardiac transplantation